18F/18f.gsa.gov/_posts/2016-03-10-what-people-think-about-before-sharing-personal-information.md

-_Tomorrow we end our series what we’ll focus on in the next phase of our project._
+_Tomorrow we end our series with what we’ll focus on in the next phase of our project._

 _Additional contributors to this report include Katherine Garklavs, 18F, GSA and Ryan Thurlwell, 18F, GSA.
 To contact the Federal Front Door team, email [federalfrontdoor@gsa.gov](mailto:federalfrontdoor@gsa.gov).
 You can read the complete report on [labs.usa.gov](https://labs.usa.gov), a new site that will house all of the research conducted by this team._